 What Is Technical Debt?

 That doesn’t mean that technical debt is all bad.
-It is often needed in order to move forward with a project.
+It’s often needed to move forward with a project.
 But mostly, technical debt (especially when it’s unpaid and incurs interest on top of interest) is a danger that all project managers must identify, be cognizant of, and avoid if possible.

 Types of Technical Debt